Spectral invariants with bulk, quasimorphisms and Lagrangian Floer theory

 \section{Seidel homomorphism with bulk}

-In this section we generalize Seidel homomorphism \cite{seidel:auto} to a version with bulk deformation.
-We then generalize, in the next section, the result by Entov-Polterovich \cite{EP:morphism} section 4 and McDuff-Tolman \cite{mc-tol} on the relationship between Seidel homomorphism and Calabi quasimorphism.
+In this section we generalize the Seidel homomorphism \cite{seidel:auto} to a version with bulk deformation.
+We then generalize, in the next section, the results by Entov-Polterovich \cite[Section 4]{EP:morphism} and by McDuff-Tolman \cite{mc-tol} on the relationship between the Seidel homomorphism and the Calabi quasi-morphism.
 These generalizations are rather straightforward and do not require novel ideas.